yabeda-rb/yabeda-sidekiq/README.md

    It should be disabled by default as it requires to iterate over all jobs in sets and may be very slow on large sets.

- - Maybe hooks for ease of plugging in metrics for myriads of Sidekiq plugins?
+ - Maybe add some hooks for ease of plugging in metrics for myriads of Sidekiq plugins?

 ## Development